-Thanks to a generous donation from The Home’s Auxiliary, our auditorium will soon have media capabilities to show movies and live stream services from local synagogues as well as a food service pantry to cater special events for residents, families and outside groups.
-It will also have beautiful new décor, and new fire suppression and temperature control systems.
-Targeted Completion Date: October 2012
+Thanks to a generous donation from The Home’s Auxiliary, our auditorium now offers media capabilities to show movies and live stream services from local synagogues as well as a food service pantry to cater special events for residents, families and outside groups.
+It also has beautiful new Ark and new fire suppression and temperature control systems.

 Spa Renovations (Spring 2011)